 Exodus 22:26-27 26 If thou at all take thy neighbour's raiment to pledge, thou shalt deliver it unto him by that the sun goeth down:

 27 For that is his covering only, it is his raiment for his skin: wherein shall he sleep? and it shall come to pass, when he crieth unto me, that I will hear; for I am gracious.

 Now here we have Old Testament law where a man is needing a loan and needs to leave a pledge of some sort to guarantee the loan.
 The law was that if you took his clothing as security for the loan you had to get his clothes back to him by nightfall so that he had something for warmth as the nights get cool.
 The presumption that is easily made here then is that during the day the man had no clothes.
 That was okay, meaning then that the clothes were not a necessity other than for warmth and protection as the night grew colder.

-Adam, Eve, King Saul, King David, All of the Prophets, Isaiah, Lot, Jesus, Peter, Bartimaeus, Fisherman, Worshippers, Farmers, Servants, Borrowers, etc. We certainly have a multitude of examples in The Word of God where simple non-sexual family friendly nudity was commonplace.
+Adam, Eve, King Saul, King David, All of the Prophets, Aaron and his sons, Isaiah, Lot, Jesus, Peter, Bartimaeus, Fisherman, Worshippers, Farmers, Servants, Borrowers, etc. We certainly have a multitude of examples in The Word of God where simple non-sexual family friendly nudity was commonplace.
 Is non-sexual family friendly nudity commonplace for you and your home?
 Should it be?
 I believe the case can be made that maybe it should be.
 We’ve already seen that it is God’s preferred way for us to be as He is the One who created us to be naked and unashamed.
 Now we see plainly Bible example after Bible example, the question is what should you do about it?
 Should you decide that God prefers me and my family this way so this is the way we will be?